hicapacity/hicapacity-site/membership.markdown

 * Comfortable chairs and tables.
 * Whiteboards.
 * A community of people that want to do things!
+* Check out the [perks](/perks) page for more details.

 **Monthly Dues**

-$35/month &mdash; Basic membership, which includes access to the space.
+$50/month &mdash; Basic membership, which includes access to the space.

-$50/month &mdash; This includes basic membership and a personal web page on the hicapacity.org subdomain.
+$75/month &mdash; This includes basic membership, a HI Capacity email address, and a personal web page on the hicapacity.org subdomain.
 You can advertise your membership or talk about your projects!
 Your additional contribution will go towards opening a larger Makerspace and equipment.
 By contributing a little more, you can help our Makerspace grow even faster!

 <div> <!-- Membership Widget -->